munozyanez/books_Archived/rb-problems/extra_sol.md

 135 \mathrm{[N]}
 $

-### Section b

-The linear resolution of the robot corresponds to the minimum  displacement in the manipulator in the most unfavorable situation.
-In this case, there is not a position better or worse, so any position is valid for the calculation.
-The setting of $\theta=0$ will be chosen.
+The linear resolution of the robot corresponds to the minimum  displacement in the manipulator in the worst case situation.
+As there is not a position better or worse for that robot, any position is valid for the calculation.
+For instance, $\theta=0$ will be chosen.

 The following figure shows why the linear displacement in the manipulator is calculated as follows: